GLOBAL MARKETS-Stocks fly after Fed official cools Sept rate hike talk

 In currencies, the Japanese yen fell as investors rediscovered their appetite for risk.

-The dollar rose back above 120 yen, up a quarter of one percent on the day and recovering from a seven-month low of 116.15 yen plumbed on Monday.
-The euro rose above 136 yen .
+The dollar rose back above 120 yen, up a fifth of one percent on the day and recovering from a seven-month low of 116.15 yen plumbed on Monday.
+The euro rose a third of one percent above 136 yen.

-The euro slipped against the dollar to $1.1300, after losing 1.7 percent in the previous session.
+The euro was steady against the dollar at $1.1320, after losing 1.7 percent in the previous session.
 It reached a seven-month peak of $1.1715 on Monday.

 The euro was kept under pressure by comments from a senior European Central Bank official.
 Peter Praet said falling commodity prices and weakness in some overseas economies had increased the chances the ECB would miss its inflation target.